 It's almost Tina Belcher's 13th birthday, and she's about to become a woman (her words).
 Tina can treat the strange foes of teenage anxiety and confidence the same in her conduct.
-Tina – voiced by deadpan comic Dan Mintz – wants to throw an expensive "co-ed" party to create the conditions to kiss Jimmy Jr, the son of family rival Jimmy Pesto, owner of Jimmy Pesto's Pizzeria.
-After giving Jimmy Jr his invitation at school, Tina watches him walk away, enchanted and hypnotised by his hind parts' undulating in his jeans like a psychedelic metronome walking up the corridor.
-Tina whispers her adolescent desire aloud, “Butt.”
+Tina – voiced by deadpan comic Dan Mintz – wants to throw an expensive co-ed party as a pretext to kiss Jimmy Jr, the son of family rival Jimmy Pesto, owner of Jimmy Pesto's Pizzeria.
+After giving Jimmy Jr his invitation at school, Tina watches him walk away, enchanted and hypnotised by his hind parts undulating in his jeans like a psychedelic metronome walking up the corridor.
+Tina whispers her adolescent desire aloud, "Butt".
 Mintz's dulcet tones make this hormone loaded moment all the more hilarious and she gets to deliver similar lines regularly, with ‘Butt’ (and many other forms like ‘buns’) routinely escaping exasperated from the boy-crazy teen character’s mouth.
 You can even wear her catchphrase with a bunch of pins and patches available on Etsy that feature it.

 In order to pay for this lavish, romantic party for Tina, her father Bob (H. John Benjamin, the eponymous Archer) has to negotiate a rent extension, which fails, and then begins moonlighting as a taxi driver to get the money.
 Bob's ride becomes a beacon for the beautifully strange, disgustingly drunk and those keen for a moving public sex act in this endless cycle of work.
 Bob doesn’t react to any of this, thereby subverting reflexive sitcom expectations that he should react with cartoonish fury.
 Bob's Burgers' only limit for the gags and the ridiculous ephemera are the writers' minds.
 H. John Benjamin's consistent cadence, which barely penetrates monotone, is a big part of maintaining the show's reality.
 The dialogue is colourful, expressive and down-right weird; and the characters and world are anchored in the wonderfully earnest delivery of their voice performers.